Against the Grain: A Deep History of the Earliest States: Chapter 4. Agro-Ecology of the Early State

-Scott goes so far as to claim that "Grains Make States."
-The introduction of a staple food source allowed the state to heavily tax the people.
-Grains, especially wheat, became the best way to tax the people.
+Scott goes so far as to claim that "Grains Make States".
+The introduction of a staple food-source allowed a state to heavily tax the people.
+Grains, especially wheat, provided the best way to assess and gather taxes.
 Grains like wheat or rice are more valuable per weight than other sources of food, and much easier to transport.
-As he puts it, "The key to the nexus between grains and states lies, I believe, in the fact that only the cereal grains can serve as a basis for taxation: visible, divisible, assessable, storable, transportable, and 'rationable.'
-Other crops--legumes, tubers, and starch plants--have some of these desirable state-adapted qualities, but none has all of these advantages."
+As Scott puts it: "The key to the nexus between grains and states lies, I believe, in the fact that only the cereal grains can serve as a basis for taxation: visible, divisible, assessable, storable, transportable, and 'rationable.'
+Other crops - legumes, tubers, and starch plants - have some of these desirable state-adapted qualities, but none has all of these advantages."
 Making people pay taxes in grain forced people to shift away from other sources of food that they may have preferred.